loki4j/loki-logback-appender/docs/docus/docs/migration.md

 #### Switch to non-blocking and non-allocating send queue

 In version 1.1.0 the backpressure mechanism was introduced.
-Sender queue was based on `ArrayBlockingQueue` and it could be limited only by max number of batches in queue via `sendQueueSize` setting.
+Sender queue was based on `ArrayBlockingQueue` and it could be limited only by max number of batches in the queue using `sendQueueSize` setting.

 In 1.2.0 this implementation was replaced by non-blocking `ConcurrentLinkedQueue` of `ByteBuffers`.
-Now the sender queue could be limited by max size in bytes, so you now can control the memory consumption more precisely. `sendQueueSize` is replaced with `sendQueueMaxBytes`:
+Now the sender queue could be limited by max size in bytes, so you now can control the memory consumption more precisely. `sendQueueSize` setting is replaced with `sendQueueMaxBytes`:

 ```xml
 <appender name="LOKI" class="com.github.loki4j.logback.Loki4jAppender">